abyteintime/stitchkit/docs/muscript/incompatibilities.md

     without errors, but it may not replicate quirks such as allowing mismatched parentheses (though none of these quirks were actually tested for! for what it's worth, UPP might disallow mismatched parentheses.
 I simply don't know.)

+### Include files

+The behavior around `.uci` files is quite different from vanilla UnrealScript.

+During compilation, `.uci` files are processed before `.uc` files.
+Macros defined in said files are collected into a single namespace, which is then used as the base macro namespace for all `.uc` files (on top of macros defined via the command line.)
+Note that this namespace is duplicated for each `.uc` file, so macros defined in one `.uc` file will not be visible in any other `.uc` file.

+Some `.uci` files also define items such as `enum`s and `const`s.
+These are read by the parser, but not analyzed; therefore these items are not visible in any namespace.
+This means it is impossible to use eg. variables whose type is `EPixelFormat`.

 ## Type system